faker-ruby/faker/CONTRIBUTING.md

 ## Managing your branch

-- Use well-crafted commit messages and Pull requests descriptions, providing context if possible.
+- Use well-crafted commit messages and Pull Requests descriptions, providing context if possible.

 - Squash "WIP" commits and remove merge commits by rebasing your branch against main.
 We try to keep our commit history as clean as possible.
 - To prevent pushing with test failures or rubocop offenses, see [Setup a custom pre-push git hook](#setup-a-custom-pre-push-git-hook).